Many people are taking cranberry pills as a healthy whole food supplement for better skin and hair and other anti-aging benefits.

 This is a prime example of a targeted cranberry extract pill.
 The main ingredient is still cranberries, but it has a wide array of other ingredients that are targeted towards the same task; namely, a kidney cleanse.
 It’s a strong candidate for a kidney cleanse, but shouldn’t be used as a general purpose cranberry supplement.

-Each serving of Schiff Cranberry Extract provides 500 mg of the raw cranberry extract, making it a good choice for general-purpose supplementation.
+Each serving of Naturebell Cranberry Concentrate provides 600 mg of the raw cranberry extract equivalent to a 60:1 concentration of raw fresh cranberries.
+It’s a good choice for general-purpose supplementation.

 5. Puritan’s Pride Natural Cranberry Fruit Concentrate